Hands Nagoya: Recommended Shops and the Most Charming Items!

 Kichijoji, popular as a residential neighborhood and home to Inokashira Park, is accessible via the Chūō Line.

-It is a common misconception that all trains stop at Kichijoji; however, special rapid trains do not stop at Kichijoji.
-When heading to Kichijoji, take a rapid train.
+It is a common misconception that all trains on the Chūō Line stop at Kichijoji.
+However, special rapid trains do not stop at Kichijoji.
+So when heading to Kichijoji, you'll want to switch to a rapid train.

-Japanese railway systems are quite complex, but if you get the hang of them, you can have a very efficient trip.
-First, remember the different types of trains, and have a comfortable journey in the city.
+Japanese railway systems can feel quite complex, but if you learn how they work, you can have travel very efficiently.
+First, remember the different types of trains, and have a comfortable journey traveling through the city.

 We recommend using a Suica card (a prepaid IC card) for smooth travels (available to reserve online).